Do I need a license for either add-in? What is the cost of the add-ins?

 - The Submission Add-in + Encryption Add-in are Microsoft Outlook integrations from Cisco that work the same across Windows and Mac, and Web (Microsoft 365).
 XML coding is readily deployable from stand-alone with-in Outlook or deployed quickly from Microsoft Admin Center for Microsoft 365.
 (For more information see Microsoft's Office Add-ins platform overview + Outlook add-ins overview.)

 - The plug-in is an application that is downloaded and installed locally on an end-user's local computer.
 This application enables components on Microsoft Outlook to send encrypted mail, manage messages sent through Cisco Secure Email Encryption Service, or report missed spam, ham, phishing messages directly to Cisco.
 The plug-in is available only for Microsoft Windows.

-If I have the Cisco Secure Email Plug-in installed, do I need to uninstall before using the add-in?
+If I have the Cisco Secure Email Plug-in installed, do I need to uninstall it before using the add-in?

 The recommendation is yes.
 If you are running Office Professional Plus 2019 or Office

 Standard 2019, or you are running Office Professional Plus 2016 (MSI) or Office